 There has been significant investment made in recent years to improve the WFM user interface without sacrificing the sophistication of the solution, in order to offer the benefits and capabilities to a wider audience than dedicated technical WFM professionals.
-This will accelerate, as it is in the interests of both the vendor and the business to be able to use more advanced functionality: on the one hand, to justify the extra expense of the solution compared to basic workforce management; on the other to gain competitive advantage without having to employ more WFM specialists.
+This will accelerate, as it is in the interests of both the vendor and the business to be able to use more advanced functionality: on the one hand to justify the extra expense of the solution compared to basic workforce management; on the other to gain competitive advantage without having to employ more WFM specialists.

-Contact centres as a whole are now certainly less centralised than in the past: virtualisation and homeworking are well-entrenched in many organisations and the power and ubiquity of smartphones and tablets have led to an increase in mobile working - no longer do supervisors or managers have to be at their desks in order to monitor performance and react accordingly - and the new generation of workers have an expectation, both culturally and supported through regulation, that their employment will be treated as flexible by the business as well as themselves.
-This attitude towards work, and the increased empowerment of individuals will mean an increase in WFM functionality that allows shift-swapping, vacation bidding and short-notice shift changes, with smartphone apps supporting this.
-The term 'intraday' - referring to dynamic scheduling and resourcing in response to rapidly changing conditions - is so useful and necessary that we expect intraday capability to become standard functionality in future WFM solutions, meaning that the term itself may even disappear.
+Contact centres as a whole are now certainly less centralised than in the past: virtualisation and homeworking have recently become well-entrenched in many organisations, with knowledge workers also being used more frequently.
+Users of WFM may also need to consider how any crowdsourced customer support resources will affect the demand for agents' services.
+The power and ubiquity of smartphones and tablets have led to an increase in mobile working - no longer do supervisors or managers have to be at their desks in order to monitor performance and react accordingly - and the new generation of workers have an expectation, both culturally and supported through regulation, that their employment will be treated as flexible by the business as well as themselves.
+This attitude towards work, and the increased empowerment of individuals will mean WFM functionality that allows shift-swapping, vacation bidding and short-notice shift changes are now required, with smartphone apps supporting this.
+The term 'intraday' - referring to dynamic scheduling and resourcing in response to rapidly changing conditions - is so useful and necessary that intraday capability has become standard functionality in many WFM solutions.